huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_influx_instance.md

 * `dedicated_resource_name` - (Optional, String, ForceNew) Specifies the dedicated resource name.
 Changing this parameter will create a new resource.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id, Only valid for users who have enabled the enterprise multi-project service.
-Changing this parameter will create a new resource.
+* `enterprise_project_id` - (Optional, String) Specifies the enterprise project id, Only valid for users who have enabled the enterprise multi-project service.

 * `ssl` - (Optional, Bool, ForceNew) Specifies whether to enable or disable SSL.
 Defaults to **false**.
 Changing this parameter will create a new resource.